Lifting tropical intersections: Geometry over valuation rings of rank 1

 \begin{rem} Theorem~\ref{thm:int-mults} can also be proved over an arbitrary base scheme as follows.
 It is easy to see that intersection numbers are invariant under extension of the base field, so the result behaves well under base change.
 Passing to the closure of the more general point, and then taking an affine neighborhood around the special point, we reduce to the case where the base is affine and irreducible.
 This ensures that $X$ and $X'$ are finitely presented over the base $S$, because they are flat and finite type, and then we can proceed by noetherian approximation.
 Say the affine base is $\Spec A$.
 Then there is a finitely generated subalgebra $A_0$ of $A$ over which $X$, $X'$, and $Y$ and all of the relevant morphisms are defined, and all can be chosen so that the relevant geometric properties are preserved, including that the models of $X$ and $X'$ are flat \cite[Sections 11 and 12]{EGA4.3}, and the model of $Y$ is quasiprojective \cite[Theorem 8.10.5]{EGA4.3} and smooth \cite[Section~17.7]{EGA4.4}.
 In particular, we may assume the base is noetherian.
 By \cite[Proposition 7.1.9]{EGA2} we can thus reduce to the case of a DVR, and the theorem follows from the well-known fact that intersection numbers are preserved by specialization over a DVR \cite[Section~20.3]{IT}. \end{rem}

 In the geometric case that we are interested in, where the fraction field $K$ is algebraically closed and hence the residue field $k$ is algebraically closed as well, we apply Theorem~\ref{thm:int-mults} on intersection numbers to get the following result on individual intersection multiplicities along components of the intersection of the special fibers.
-Note that this result holds even when the intersections are positive dimensional.
+Note that this result is of a local nature, and holds for arbitrary expected dimension for the intersection.

 \begin{thm} Assume $K$ is algebraically closed.
 Let $\cY$ be smooth over $S$, and let $\cX$ and $\cX'$ be closed subschemes that are flat over $S$.
 Suppose $\cX_k$ and $\cX'_k$ meet properly along a component $Z$ of their intersection.
 Then